Infineon/micropython/docs/psoc6/quickref.rst

 Hardware SPI bus
 ----------------
-Refer `PSoC 6 MCU: CY8C62x8, CY8C62xA Datasheet <https://www.infineon.com/dgdl/Infineon-PSOC_6_MCU_CY8C62X8_CY8C62XA-DataSheet-v18_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0ee7d03a70b1>`_
-for details regarding all the SPI capable pins.
+Refer to board-specific datasheets `here <https://ifx-micropython.readthedocs.io/en/document-review/psoc6/general.html>`_ for details regarding all the SPI-capable pins.
 The pins ``sck``, ``mosi`` and ``miso`` *must* be specified when initialising SPI.

-The driver is accessed via :ref:`machine.SPI <machine.SPI>`
+The driver is accessed via :ref:`machine.SPI <machine.SPI>`.

 .. note::
-    Slave selection should be done at application end.
-An example of how to do so is explained :ref:`here <machine.SPI>`
+    Slave selection should be done at the application end.
+An example of how to do so is explained :ref:`here <machine.SPI>`.

 The constructor
 ^^^^^^^^^^^^^^^
-An instance of the :mod:`machine.SPI` class can be created by invoking the constructor with all the necessary parameters to fully configure and initialize the ``SPI``.
-By invoking the constructor with no additional parameters SPI object is created with default settings or settings of previous initialization if any.
+An instance of the :mod:`machine.SPI` class can be created by invoking the constructor with all the necessary parameters to fully configure and initialise the ``SPI``.
+By invoking the constructor with no additional parameters SPI object is created with default settings or settings of previous initialisation if any.

 ::